🏖️ Gold Coast day tours from Brisbane · Check Availability →

 Where You Will Feel Most Comfortable

-📊 Context Matters: Surfers Paradise has a higher reported crime rate than quieter Gold Coast suburbs (approximately 110–130 incidents per 1,000 residents annually versus the Gold Coast average of 76–80) — which reflects the extreme concentration of tourists, nightlife, and late-night foot traffic in a small geographic area.
+📊 Context Matters: Surfers Paradise has a higher reported crime rate than quieter Gold Coast suburbs (approximately 110–130 incidents per 1,000 residents annually versus the Gold Coast average of 76–80) — which reflects the extreme concentration of tourists, nightlife and late-night foot traffic in a small geographic area.
 In absolute terms, the vast majority of visitors have no incident whatsoever.
-Exercising the same common sense you would in any busy entertainment district in Sydney, Melbourne, or internationally puts you in the same low-risk category as most travellers.
+Exercising the same common sense you would in any busy entertainment district in Sydney, Melbourne or internationally puts you in the same low-risk category as most travellers.

-🍩 Broadbeach — The Calmer Alternative
+🍷 Broadbeach — The Calmer Alternative

-If you want the Gold Coast at night but in a more relaxed register, consider Broadbeach — 10 minutes south of Surfers Paradise by light rail or car.
+If you want the Gold Coast at night but in a more relaxed register, consider Broadbeach — 10 minutes south of Surfers Paradise by G:link light rail or car.
 Broadbeach has an outstanding dining scene centred on the Broadbeach Mall, a more mixed demographic of local residents and visitors rather than a pure tourist concentration, and significantly lower rates of nightlife-related incidents.
-The Star Gold Coast’s restaurants and bars are also here, providing polished, security-staffed evening options for those who want a more controlled environment.
+The Star Gold Coast's restaurants and bars are also here, providing polished, security-staffed evening options for those who want a more controlled environment.

 Broadbeach is the first choice of many Gold Coast locals for an evening out — and that in itself is a strong endorsement.